YA Science Fiction

 The store owner’s gaze snaps onto mine.
 He knows.
 My hands drop to my sides, stinging.

 “You…” His voice echoes in the sudden silence of the store.
 Everyone fixes their eyes on me, the person who does not belong.
 The person who steals another’s livelihood for her own.
 I used to be one of you, but the words lodge in my throat, a broken bridge of time dividing our classes.
 “Come here.
 Let me see what’s in your hands.”

 I do not obey.
 Before he can alert the security, I bolt from the market, shouts and mingled oaths trailing after me.

 Darting down the stairs and through the masses, I know that I take the risk for more than my family.
 The feeling of my hair flying through the back zippers of the Ozone lights my nerves on fire.
 Hot blood pumps through my veins, pulsing with adrenaline, and I am alive, so alive.
 Nothing can stop me.

-After seven flights of stairs, I pause to take a deep breath and raise my eyes.
+After seven flights of stairs, I pause to take a deep breath and risk a glance.
 My pursuers glare down at me, unable to squeeze through the cracks between the throng of bodies separating us.
 Floor after floor of food rises above me and I am glad that the nearby ration depots are conglomerated in one towering building.
 If they had separate spaces on the street, the owners might grow to recognize me, even through the warped plastic facemask of my Ozone.
 And no thief would survive pursuit from a body hunter.

-Leaving the food depot, I make a sharp left and blend into the crowd, keeping my head down for cover.
+Leaving the food depot, I make a sharp left and blend into the crowd with my head down for cover.
 Inevitably someone bumps into me and I stumble, almost falling into the street and tripping over the train tracks.

 We will never have enough and this cycle will consume my life before I get the chance to live it.
 The stolen food seems heavy in my pockets, the burden of a hope too silly to be consequential.
 If only…